Australia's AUKUS nuclear submarine program faces delays, cost overruns, and 'plan B' debates

 Details reported by only one source:

-• The US Navy’s shipbuilding plan was released in May 2026 and explicitly excludes AUKUS from its projections.
+- The US Navy’s shipbuilding plan explicitly excludes AUKUS submarines from its projections, mentioning it only as a footnote.

-• Acting Secretary of the Navy Hung Cao stated that submarines under US or Australian command would be ‘interchangeable’ to the enemy.
+- The US Navy’s Acting Secretary, Hung Cao, stated that submarines under US or Australian command would be 'interchangeable' to the enemy.

 Source Articles